diabpsx/plaque/README.md

 ## Bugfixes

 #### Dungeon Generation
 - The player may sometimes warp to Lazarus' lair on level 15 by walking on a seemingly random tile.
 This tile happens to be the 40x40 coordinate of the Red Portal before it is converted to 112x112.
-Fixes: `DRLG_L4PlaceMiniSet`
+Code: `DRLG_L4PlaceMiniSet`

+#### Items
+- Spectral Elixir is modified in the item array to be usable after the quest is finished.
+This was fixed so it reverts back to unusable when a new game is made and also prevented modifying the global data.
+Code: `InitAllItemsUseable`

 ## Graphics
 The PSX port features 16-bit graphics that allowed for new colors and effects not possible on the PC--which was limited to 256 (8-bit) colors.